AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 ## Clear cache {#clear-cache-v2}

-Clearing AEM Desktop's cache is a preliminary troubleshooting task that can resolve several AEM desktop issues.

-You can clear the cache by deleting the application's cache directory at the following locations: Windows: `%LocalAppData%\Adobe\AssetsCompanion\Cache\`
+Clearing AEM desktop app's cache is a preliminary troubleshooting task that can resolve several issues.
+You can clear the cache by deleting the application's cache directory at the following locations:

+* On Windows: `%LocalAppData%\Adobe\AssetsCompanion\Cache\`

-Mac: `~/Library/Group/Containers/group.com.adobe.aem.desktop/cache/`
+* On Mac: `~/Library/Group/Containers/group.com.adobe.aem.desktop/cache/`

-However, the location can change depending on AEM Desktop's configured AEM endpoint.
+However, the location can change depending on AEM desktop's configured AEM endpoint.
 The value is an encoded version of the targeted URL.
 For example, if the application is targeting `http://localhost:4502`, the directory name is `http%3A%2F%2Flocalhost%3A4502%2F`.

-To clear the cache, delete the &lt;Encoded AEM Endpoint&gt; directory.
+To clear the cache, delete the encoded AEM endpoint directory.

->[!NOTE]
+>[!CAUTION]
 >
->If you clear AEM desktop cache, local file changes that are not synced to AEM are lost.
+>If you clear AEM desktop cache, local asset modifications that are not synced to AEM server, are irrevocably lost.

 ## Know the AEM desktop app version {#know-app-version-v2}

-The procedure to ascertain the AEM Desktop version is the same for both Windows and Mac OS.

-Click the AEM Desktop icon, and then choose **About**.
+The procedure to ascertain the AEM desktop app version is the same for both Windows and Mac OS.
+Click the AEM desktop icon, and then choose [!UICONTROL About].
 The version number is displayed on the screen.

 ## Upgrade AEM desktop app on macOS {#upgrade-aem-desktop-app-on-macos-v2}

 Occasionally issues may occur when upgrading AEM desktop app on macOS.
-This is caused by legacy system folder for AEM desktop app preventing new versions of AEM Desktop to load correctly.
+This is caused by legacy system folder for AEM desktop app preventing new versions of AEM desktop app to load correctly.
 To remedy this issue, the following folders and files can be manually removed.

-Prior to executing the steps below, drag the "Adobe Experience Manager Desktop" application from the macOS Applications folder to the Trash.
+Prior to executing the steps below, drag the `Adobe Experience Manager Desktop` application from the macOS Applications folder to the Trash.
 Then open terminal, and exeucte the following command, providing your password when prompted.

 ```shell
 sudo rm -rf ~/Library/Application\ Support/com.adobe.aem.desktop